RaphaelleC/project-4-server/README.md

 6. Final tests to validate app flow and design finishing
 7. Backend & Frontend deployment

-During the <ins>build cycle</ins>, we worked our way linearly from the back-end to the front-end, clearly defining tasks (one or multiple complete features per task) between team members to work through them separately in order to have minimum overlap, avoiding merge conflicts and/or work being done twice.
+During the <ins>build cycle</ins>, we worked our way linearly from the back-end to the front-end, clearly defining tasks (one or multiple complete features per task) between us to work through them separately in order to have minimum overlap, avoiding merge conflicts and/or work being done twice.

+For the back end, I was in charge of implementing the authorization part, which is everything user related (user model, register and login views, user serializer).

+For the front end, I also developped the user features (register and login forms), as well as the create NGO resources form, and the implementation of Mapbox and Cloudinary.

 ## Technologies Used